 Get this right and your organization will be able to roll-out new services more quickly.

 People have high expectations.
-We’re used to using advanced digital services from consumer giants like Google and apple.
+We’re use to using advanced digital services from consumer giants like Google and Apple.

 We might still listen to music from the 90’s, but no one wants to go back to those old web experiences.